samscam/SESUsefulViews/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the Example directory first. *Except it won't work*

 ## Requirements

 ## Installation

-SESUsefulViews is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+SESUsefulViews is *NOT YET* available through [CocoaPods](http://cocoapods.org).

-    pod "SESUsefulViews"
+Meanwhile you can clone the source and copy the files from Pod/Classes into your project.

 ## Author